List of Major League Baseball awards: Edgar Martínez Award

-The Edgar Martínez Outstanding Designated Hitter Award, commonly referred to as the Edgar Martínez Award and originally known as the Outstanding Designated Hitter Award, has been presented annually to the most outstanding designated hitter (DH) in the American League (AL) in Major League Baseball (MLB) since 1973.
+The Edgar Martínez Outstanding Designated Hitter Award, commonly referred to as the Edgar Martínez Award and originally known as the Outstanding Designated Hitter Award, has been presented annually to the most outstanding designated hitter in Major League Baseball (MLB) since 1973.
 It is named for Hall of Fame designated hitter Edgar Martinez.
-The award is voted on by club beat reporters, broadcasters and AL public relations departments.
+The award is voted on by club beat reporters, broadcasters, and public relations departments.
 All players with a minimum of 100 at bats at DH are eligible.
-It was given annually by members of the Associated Press who are beat writers, broadcasters, and public relations directors.
 The Associated Press discontinued the award in 2000, but it was picked up by the Baseball Writers' Association of America, which has administered it since.
-In 2020 and since 2022, the designated hitter was allowed in the National League (NL) in addition to the AL, expanding eligibility for the award to DHs in either league.
-Marcell Ozuna of the Atlanta Braves subsequently became the first-ever winner of the award from the NL.
-The 2022 recipient of the annual award was Shohei Ohtani of the Los Angeles Angels.
+Until 2019, and in 2021, use of the designated hitter was allowed only in the American League (AL).
+In 2020 and since 2022, the designated hitter has been allowed in the National League (NL), in addition to the AL. In 2020, Marcell Ozuna of the Atlanta Braves was the first-ever winner of the award from the NL.
+The 2025 recipient of the annual award was Shohei Ohtani of the Los Angeles Dodgers.

 Other awards

 Commissioner's Historic Achievement

-The Commissioner's Historic Achievement Award is presented by the Commissioner of Major League Baseball to a group or individual who has made a "major impact on the sport" of baseball.
+The Commissioner's Historic Achievement Award is presented by the Commissioner of Baseball to a group or individual who has made a "major impact on the sport" of baseball.
 The award consists of a trophy: a gold baseball sitting atop a silver trophy base.
 The award has been presented thirteen times by Commissioner Bud Selig: eleven times to players, once to a team, and once to a non-player.
 The award is most often presented for breaking a Major League Baseball record; it has been presented three times to players who broke the single-season home run record (Sammy Sosa, Mark McGwire, and Barry Bonds).
 Other record-breakers to receive the award include Ichiro Suzuki (hits in a single season), Cal Ripken Jr. (consecutive games played), Rickey Henderson (career stolen bases and career runs scored) and Mariano Rivera (career saves, both regular season and postseason; postseason ERA).
 The most recent recipient is Shohei Ohtani in 2021.

 MLB Lifetime Pass

-The Major League Baseball Lifetime Pass is a pass gifted to players, managers, coaches, umpires, and league executives, and various other people of special interest which grants them lifetime attendance to any regular season game for the remainder of their life.
+The MLB Lifetime Pass is a pass gifted to players, managers, coaches, umpires, and league executives, and various other people of special interest which grants them lifetime attendance to any regular season game for the remainder of their life.
 It also allows one guest per entry and is non-transferable.
-Generally, the pass is given when a player or coach spends a minimum 8 years in the league or an when an executive spends at least 25 years.
-In addition, some people not involved with the MLB have been given passes based on their merits in other areas.
+Generally, the pass is given when a player or coach spends a minimum 8 years in the league or when an executive spends at least 25 years.
+In addition, some people not involved with MLB have been given passes based on their merits in other areas.
 Most notably of which was President Theodore Roosevelt, who was the first to ever receive such as pass in 1907.
 Modern passes are a gold-colored alloy card with the recipients name pressed at the bottom.